The Dentist: Plot

 They follow Alan to a university, where he teaches dentistry classes.
-There, Alan maniacally instructs all of his students to pull all of the teeth out of all their patients.
+Alan maniacally instructs all his students to pull their patients' teeth out.
 As he hallucinates and shoots a dental student that he mistakes for Matt, the detectives burst into the room, but Alan uses a hostage to escape.
 Eventually, he wanders into an auditorium where an opera singer is practicing.
 Enchanted, he watches her from behind.
-When he reaches out to touch her, she transforms into Brooke, who laughs at him.
+She transforms into Brooke, who laughs at him when he reaches out to touch her.
 Defeated, he falls to his knees and is arrested by the detectives.

 Alan, now in a psychiatric hospital, is carted off to his regular dental appointment.
 The dentist working on him is revealed to be his toothless wife Brooke, who works violently on his mouth.